 OR

-Project has between 10% and 90% of its units covered by an affordability use restriction under the Low Income Housing Tax Credit program or similar state or locally sponsored program, with rents sized at no greater than 30% of the income eligible for occupancy under the Low Income Housing Tax Credit program, with achievable and underwritten tax credit rents at least 10 percent below comparable market rents, with a recorded regulatory agreement in effect for at least 15 years after final endorsement and monitored by a public entity.
+Project has between 10% and 90% of its units covered by an affordability use restriction under the Low Income Housing Tax Credit program or similar state or locally sponsored program, with rents sized at no greater than 30% of the income eligible for occupancy under the Low Income Housing Tax Credit program, with a recorded regulatory agreement in effect for at least 15 years after final endorsement and monitored by a public entity.

+OR

-Agree to execute a Rider to the FHA regulatory agreement acceptable to HUD agreeing to accept Section 8 vouchers holders (non-PBRA) or other federal program voucher holders as residents for vacancies in units not covered by project PBRA for the life of the regulatory agreement.
+Project has at least 90 percent of its units covered by an affordability use restriction under the Low Income Housing Tax Credit program or similar state or locally sponsored program, but without the rent advantage required to qualify as Broadly Affordable (achievable and underwritten tax credit rents at least 10 percent below comparable market rents), and with a recorded regulatory agreement in effect for at least 15 years after final endorsement and monitored by a public entity.Agree to execute a Rider to the FHA regulatory agreement acceptable to HUD agreeing to accept Section 8 vouchers holders (non-PBRA) or other federal program voucher holders as residents for vacancies in units not covered by project PBRA for the life of the regulatory agreement.

 Certify that loans using this MIP rate are limited in the total loan fees they may charge on any loan greater than $2,000,000, to no more than five percent (5%) of the insured loan amount.
 Loan fees include (a) origination and placement fees as permitted by the MAP Guide, plus (b) trade profit, trade premium or marketing gain earned on the sale of the GNMA security at a value above par, even if the security sale is delayed until after endorsement, minus (c) loan fees applied by the Mortgagee to its legal expenses incurred in connection with loan closing.